 According to Drew: "The altitude, great ski conditions, and time of year make West Yellowstone the best place in America to transition from dry land training to on-snow skiing.
 It's fun to watch our skiers improve their skills, and advance to higher levels. "

-Emily Lovett lives in Steamboat Springs, Colorado where manages the ski school at Lake Catamount Touring Center and is in her fifth season as head coach of the Steamboat Springs High School Nordic team.
+Emily Lovett lives in Steamboat Springs, Colorado where manages the ski school at Lake Catamount Touring Center and coaches the Steamboat Springs High School and Middle School Nordic teams.
 She Co-directs the West Yellowstone Ski Camp with Drew.

 Growing up in Michigan, Emily’s love for skiing started at an early age.
-After college and a few years working as a system engineer, Emily wanted to simplify life and pursue her true interests.
-She moved out to Steamboat Springs in 1995.
-Since then she’s been working as an instructor, coach and back country guide in the XC ski industry.
+After college and a few years working as a system engineer, Emily moved out to Steamboat Springs in 1995.
+Since then she’s been working as an XC ski instructor, coach and back country guide.
 Emily jumps into citizen XC races when time allows.

 Alan Started skiing in 1954.
 He was an alpine racer in high school and college and then continued on as alpine coach for a few years.
 He says that when alpine skiing became too cold is when he took up cross country skiing.
 He’s raced in many, many cross-country marathons, all over the world.
 Alan Coached cross country at University of Utah and groomed for many years at Mountain Dell near Salt Lake City.
 Now, Alan mostly enjoys backcountry skiing and a few cross-country clinics.
 He’s a mostly-retired CPA and part-time substitute teacher and lives in Winthrop Washington.